 Andrea Lopez-Villafaña is a community reporter for The San Diego Union-Tribune.
 After interning with inewsource in 2017 and graduating from San Diego State University with a journalism degree, Lopez-Villafaña worked as a staff writer at San Diego CityBeat and an editor, bilingual reporter and social media manager for La Prensa San Diego.

 Megan Wood is the engagement editor at Voice of San Diego, a nonprofit online news website.
 Wood joined inewsource as a photo and video intern in 2015 while completing her bachelor's degree in journalism at San Diego State University.
 After graduation, she was hired as an investigative reporter and visual journalist.

 Mohamed Al Elew

-Mohamed Al Elew is a data intern at CalMatters, a nonprofit news organization covering California politics and policy in Sacramento.
+Mohamed Al Elew was a data intern at CalMatters, a nonprofit news organization covering California politics and policy in Sacramento.
 Al Elew was a data reporting intern at inewsource in 2018, when he also was editor-in-chief of The Triton, an independent student-run online news site at the University of California San Diego.

 Bella Ross is an intern for The San Diego Union-Tribune.
 Ross also works at The Daily Aztec as the editor in chief, leading a team of reporters covering campus news.